 Do not use the equipment before reading, understanding and assimilating all information about safety.

-The emteqPRO mask (installed into the Pico Neo 2) along with two sets of side inserts.
+The emteqPRO Mask (installed into the HTC VIVE Pro Eye) along with two sets of side inserts and Open Face head strap.
 The inserts should be swapped to fit different face shapes and sizes as appropriate.

 The Unity SDK package allows you to integrate our API with your own VR experiences.
 Please find more information in the section EmteqVR SDK Guide.

 Raw and filtered sensor data saved from the device will have the extension ‘.dab'.
 Event-related data will be saved in ‘.json' format (when using the emteqSDK).
 To convert the dab files to comma separated values file (.csv) please use the ‘dab2csv' converter.
-For more information on the data see section, Sensor data and analysis.
+For more information on the data see section, Data Overview.

 To help you get start with analysing the data you collected using the emteqPRO system, we provide some sample analysis scripts for Python.
 For more information see Section Sensor data and analysis.